Package 'propop'

 • age, numeric, typically ranging from 0 to 100 (incl. >100).

-• birth_rate, numeric, number of children per year.
+• birthrate, numeric, number of births per mother

-• births_int_ch, numeric, OPTIONAL; proportion of children with Swiss nationality born to non-Swiss mothers.
+• int_mothers, numeric, proportion of children with Swiss nationality born to non-Swiss mothers.
+Required if binational = TRUE.

 • mor, numeric, prospective mortality rate (probability of death).

-• acq, numeric, OPTIONAL; rate of acquisition of Swiss citizenship.
+• acq, numeric, rate of acquisition of Swiss citizenship.
+Required if binational = TRUE.

-• imm_int, numeric, number of people immigrating from abroad.
+• imm_int_n, numeric, number of people immigrating from abroad.

 population

-data frame including the starting population of each demographic group.
+data frame including the starting population of each demographic group and each spatial unit.
 Possible values are the same as in parameters (apart from year).
-The data frame only includes one year, usually the one preceding the first projected year.
+The data frame only includes one year, usually the one preceding the first year of the projection.

 • year character, should be year_first - 1.